EarnestResearch/stack-snapshots/README.md

 # stack-snapshots
-A repository to house useful custom stack snapshots, c.f., https://www.fpcomplete.com/blog/2017/07/stacks-new-extensible-snapshots.
+A repository to house useful custom stack snapshots, c.f.,https://docs.haskellstack.org/en/stable/custom_snapshot/ and  https://www.fpcomplete.com/blog/2017/07/stacks-new-extensible-snapshots.

 The hope is that this will be useful as our internal dependencies grow.